Not Every Emerging Social Media Platform is Right For Your Food Brand

 For new and emerging platforms, in particular, security and enforcement of community guidelines aren’t always a given.
 As these platforms work out the irregularities and gaps in their technology and user experiences, it’s often best to hold off on joining until they do.
 It could do your brand more harm than good to be on a site still in its nascent stage.

 Remember Clubhouse?
 We do.
-A couple years ago, it was all the rage, but lapses in community guidelines were the bane of companies who joined the platform too quickly.
+A couple of years ago, it was all the rage, but lapses in community guidelines were the bane of companies who joined the platform too quickly.
 While sponsoring a discussion or forum on the platform seemed like a good idea at the time, it didn’t take long for brands to realize they weren’t actually in charge.
 And that these conversations could easily take on a life of their own and enter uncharted (or downright awkward) territory.

 Which brings us to our next point: some social media platforms tend to flame out just as quickly as they arrived.
 This can be because they lose their value to users, or because they’re the subject of a scandal.
 In the latter case especially, you don’t want to be associated with tarnished platforms, or have your customers or your data compromised along the way.